voided/sleeping/README.md

 ## server

 - it's C#.
-- .NET8 Blazor for the web tech.
+- .NET8 API for the web tech.

 ## Stuff to know

 The Pico W runs the RP2040 chip.
-It's a 32bit ARM Cortex-M0+ chipset.
+It's a 32-bit ARM Cortex-M0+ chipset.

 Wifi chip is CYW43439, the cyw43 library handles this.